tencentyun/intlcloud-documents/product/计算/弹性伸缩/快速入门/五分钟创建伸缩方案_intl.md

  - Select the network, availability zone, and removal policy.
  - (Optional) Associate with an existing CLB instance or create a new one.

-2. After the configuration is completed, you will see this entry in the scaling group list, as shown below:
+2. After the configuration is completed, you will see this entry on the scaling group list, as shown below:
 ![](https://mc.qcloudimg.com/static/img/c1c64cdb16c11aaa6d31bc4781db62c4/image.png)

 ### Adding a CVM Instance (Optional)

 Add the desired CVM instance to the CVM instance list.
-After the configuration is completed, you will see this entry in the launch configuration list, as shown below:
+After the configuration is completed, you will see this entry on the launch configuration list, as shown below:
 ![](https://mc.qcloudimg.com/static/img/e3232872ad5fe19e89c9eb7306418a3d/image.png)
 >?
 If you are unable to add/remove a CVM instance to/from the list, please check the maximum and minimum capacity values you specified.